 Health and Human Performance Graduate Programs

-Students who wish to pursue a Master’s degree in the Department of Health and Human Performance have four options:
+Students who wish to pursue a Master’s degree in the Department of Health and Human Performance have three options:

-Master of Science in Health and Human Performance with a concentration in Public Health Education
+- Master of Science in Health and Human Performance with a concentration in Public Health Education - 100% online

 For more information about each program, please select one from the menu at the left.
 For more information about admissions or other programs offered in the College of Graduate Studies, please visit apsu.edu/grad-studies.